leonardstr/static-website/README.md

-# staticwebsite
+# A static website

-This is a simple static website, with an index.html, a css file and a javascript file.
+This is a simple static website, with an html file, a css file and a javascript file.

 You could host this website directly in a storage account in Azure.